UPRI-earthquake/earthquake-hub-backend/README.md

+# earthquake-hub-backend
+Backend code for the EarthquakeHub web app

 ## Publishing container image
 1. Make sure that any changes from the env-file are also reflected in the commons repository docker-compose (TODO: predefine the env vars in the Dockerfile itself, instead of only on the env-file).
 This will ensure that when the commons uses this repository, it is using the env-vars that are expected by the image.
 2. Build the image, and tag with the correct [semantic versioning](https://semver.org/):